AlejandroMova/Jetson/README.md

 - Calculate true store dwell time (entry cam → exit cam)
 - Identify employees in cameras where their face is not visible

 The cross-camera matching runs **locally on the Jetson** via `ReIdManager` (no cloud round-trip).
 Identity DB persists across restarts at `deploy/reid_db.json` with a 1-hour TTL.
-Note: internal AppearanceWorker key is `(pad_index, track_id)` because DeepStream assigns track IDs locally per stream — two cameras can have the same track ID simultaneously.
+Each identity keeps a gallery of up to 10 embeddings (angles/poses); a new embedding is added only if it's diverse enough from existing ones (0.71 ≤ similarity < 0.95, `GALLERY_DIVERSITY_THRESHOLD_MIN/MAX`) so near-duplicate frames don't waste a gallery slot.

 OSNet model is auto-downloaded by `setup.sh`.
 To download manually:
 ```bash